rishii100/News-Summarizer/README.md

 ## Model Details

-The project employs the T5 transformer model, pretrained on a large corpus of text data.
+This project employs the T5 transformer model, pretrained on a large corpus of text data.
 The model is fine-tuned for the specific task of news summarization.

-## Example

-For a quick demonstration, refer to the [example.ipynb](example.ipynb) notebook, showcasing the summarization process on a sample news article.

 ## Results